-- E17.
-For Orders at, and over £500,000 officers must obtain the approval of an officer Band B. - E18.
-For Orders at, and over, £100,000 and below £500,000 officers must obtain the approval of an officer Band C. - E19.
-For Orders at, and over, £3,000 and below £100,000 officers must obtain the approval of an officer Band D. - E20.
-For Orders below £3,000 officers must obtain the approval of an officer Band E. - E21.
-In line with approved schemes of delegation, SLT members must approve each official order and make sure that: - a. the spending is for proper purposes; - b. the spending can be met from approved budgets; - c. we have kept to procurement regulations (for example, the requirement to use centrally negotiated contracts); - d. the main fields of the purchase order are filled in correctly (for example, the description of supplies, work or services, and delivery address); - e. the spending is charged to the correct cost code (this is included in the order coding and cannot be changed at invoice stage); - f. any staff who have delegated responsibility for a budget keep to these instructions; and - g. anyone who approves orders arranges for somebody else to do it when they are on annual leave. - E22.
-You must never use official orders to arrange work, supplies and services for your own private use. - E23.
-If there is a clear business need, an SLT member can self-authorise orders that they have agreed.
+- E16 Requisitions raised may be immediately released as orders where the order value is below any agreed user self-authorisation limit.
+Alternatively, all requisitions will require approval within MyFinance. - Order Approval Levels - In line with Procurement Regulations: - E17 For Orders at, and over £500,000 Officers must obtain the approval of an Officer Band B. - For Orders at, and over, £100,000 and below £500,000 Officers must obtain the approval of an Officer Band C. - E19 For Orders at, and over, £3,000 and below £100,000 Officers must obtain the approval of an Officer Band D. - E20 For Orders below £3,000 Officers must obtain the approval of an Officer Band E. - E21 In line with approved schemes of delegation, SLT members must approve each official order and make sure that: - a the spending is for proper purposes. - b the spending can be met from approved budgets. - c we have kept to procurement regulations (for example, the requirement to use centrally negotiated contracts). - d the main fields of the purchase order are filled in correctly (for example, the description of supplies, work or services, and delivery address. - e the spending is charged to the correct cost code (this is included in the order coding and cannot be changed at invoice stage). - f any staff who have delegated responsibility for a budget keep to these instructions; and - g anyone who approves orders arranges for somebody else to do it when they are on annual leave. - E22 You must never use official orders to arrange work, supplies and services for your own private use.

+E23 If there is a clear business need, an SLT member can self-authorise orders that they have agreed.
 In other words, you can approve an order you have raised.
-Self-authorisation is to be used for low value orders up to £500 for staff and up to £3,000 for managers.
-Officers who are approved to carry out self-authorisation must be included in the relevant service sub-scheme of delegation.
+Self-authorisation is to be used for low-value orders up to £500 for staff and up to £3,000 for managers.
+Officers who are approved to carry out self-authorisation must be included in the relevant service subscheme of delegation.